Ryannlt/RyansDrillScripts/README.md

 * Sets the death policy for one or more tracked bots.
 * **Target:** `all`, `attacking`, `defending`, `<faction>`, or `<playerId>`
 * **Policies:**
-  * `None` — do nothing when the bot dies
+  * `None` — do nothing, defaulting to in game handling (They respawn at a random spawn as a random class)
   * `Kick` — kick the bot after `botKickDelay` seconds (lets the kill register)
-  * `Replace` — kick then re‑spawn with the same identity (name, regtag, uniform, faction, class)
+  * `Replace` — kick then re-spawn with the same identity (name, regtag, uniform, faction, class) at death location
 * **Examples:**

   ```